danielsobrado/spring-cloud-kafka-microservices/README.md

 ## High Volume and Low Latency

+We can structure the program in terms of data flows and the propagation of change via them with the aid of reactive programming.
+This can therefore help us achieve more concurrency with improved resource utilization in a completely non-blocking environment.

-Use the OpenTelemetry API to measure Java performance
+Use the OpenTelemetry API to measure Java performance.

 ## High Availability